CSE 110: Introduction to Programming

 At temperature 14.0F, and wind speed 60 mph, the windchill is: -12.87F

-The following are the required components of this assignment:
+The following are the expected features:

 1. Write a function to calculate and return the wind chill based on a given temperature and wind speed.